 How might we facilitate the desire of adventurous fun seekers to experience a versatile, diverse festival experience?

-How might we help socialites who go out on the weekends to have all the information of an event readily available?
+How might we help socialites who go out on the weekends easily find all the information about an event?

 How might we help community driven people support local events and artists with their time and money?